 John Foy & Associates has one mission: we help the victims of injuries.
 For over 20 years, we have helped individuals and families get the results they need.
-Let us give you a FREE consultation on your case.
-Call us at 404-400-4000 and get your free consultation today.
+If you need a property negligence and unsafe premises lawyer in Augusta, we’re the firm to turn to for help.

 You can see the common thread between all these cases.
-The property owner had an unsafe condition and they neither fixed it nor alerted the people who might be put at risk by it.
+The property owner had an unsafe condition, and they neither fixed it nor alerted the people who might be put at risk by it.
 Georgia law says that property owners have a duty to keep their property safe for those who may enter it.
-When they don’t, they’re responsible for any injuries.

 to find a John Foy office near you

-- Stores & Restaurants: The business is usually liable, or the property owner in some cases if the business is leasing the space.
+- Stores and restaurants: The business is usually liable, or the property owner in some cases, if the business is leasing the space.

-- Offices & Commercial Property: If you work at the business, you may have a worker’s compensation claim, which our attorneys can help you with.
+- Offices and commercial property: If you work at the business, you may have a worker’s compensation claim, which our attorneys can help you with.
 Otherwise it’s a normal premises liability claim.
 The business or property owner is again liable.

-- Parks: Local and state government both operate different types of parks in the Augusta area.
-You have the right to recover money from these government entities, although the process is slightly different than it is against a private business.
+- Parks: Local and state governments both operate different parks in the Augusta area.
+You may recover money from these government entities, although the process is slightly different than it is against a private business.

-- Streets and Sidewalks: If the injury was caused by a vehicle it’s a car accident claim against the driver.
-But if it was caused by an unsafe condition (like an open manhole), local government is liable.
-On sidewalks, in some cases the owner of the nearest home is liable.
+- Streets and sidewalks: If the injury was caused by a vehicle, it’s a car accident claim against the driver.
+But if it was caused by an unsafe condition (like an open manhole), the local government is liable.
+On sidewalks, in some cases, the owner of the nearest home is liable.

-- Stadiums & Event Venues: These are sometimes complicated, with one entity owning the venue, another operating it, and possibly a third handling the event or performance.
+- Stadiums and event venues: These are sometimes complicated, with one entity owning the venue, another operating it, and possibly a third handling the event or performance.
 But you have an advantage in these cases because they usually have a liability insurance policy specifically for claims like yours.